ruby-oauth/oauth/README.md

 ## OAuth 1.0 vs 1.0a: What this library implements

 This gem targets the OAuth 1.0a behavior (the errata that became RFC 5849), while maintaining compatibility with providers that still behave like classic 1.0.
-Here are the key lines between the two and how this gem handles them:
+Here are the key differences between the two and how this gem handles them:

 - oauth_callback
   - 1.0: Optional in practice; some providers accepted flows without it.